 - To encourage development of the creative, intuitive, and intellectual capabilities of students, faculty, and audience;

-- To provide an education for non-majors that introduces them to the discipline of music through appreciation, performance, and basic skills courses, thus developing an informed group of advocates and affirming that music is an integral part of a classic liberal arts education;
+- To provide an education for the greater university community that introduces them to the discipline of music through appreciation and performance, thus developing an informed group of advocates and affirming that music is an integral part of a classic liberal arts education;

-- To provide for and to enrich the cultural and educational life of the campus, city, state, and region through excellence in instruction, research, performance and composition; and
+- To provide for and to enrich the cultural and educational life of the campus, city, state, and region through excellence in instruction, research, composition, and performance; and

 - To support collaborations between music and related disciplines, and to cultivate and apply new approaches to performance, scholarship, and education.

 - To offer a range of the highest quality academic, artistic, pre-professional, and professional programming within a liberal arts environment.

 - To support and foster an environment conducive to the professional and artistic growth of faculty and students.

 - To insure students’ success by meeting their needs in advising, mentoring, and professional development.